Gaurav-Ban22/HiveMind/README.md

         - Builds comb if you have sufficient resources.
     - View your Level
     - View your Resources
-    - i also heard that there's an easter egg... 🤔
+    - I also heard that there's an easter egg... 🤔

 ## So, that's all!